iTec-Inc/The-Bot-iOX-Project/README.md

 # Updating
 To update your BOT-iOX to the latest version (reccomended) go to [UPDATING.md](UPDATING.md)
 # Contributing
-To add more support for more words, fill out the [form](https://forms.gle/cCwuWSkNXt8ZMjyZ9)
+To add more support for more words, fill out the [form](https://forms.gle/cCwuWSkNXt8ZMjyZ9).
+Want to learn more?
+See [CONTRIBUTING.md](CONTRIBUTING.md)
 # Notes
 Please note that this is not compiled, (.exe) and never will be, because of specific things.
 Instead you will have to run it form the source code.
 + PLEASE NOTE THAT DO NOT DOWNLOAD THE CODE DIRECTLY BUT DOWNLOAD ONE OF THE RELEASES!